Roger Ebert: Genres and content

-Ebert was often critical of the Motion Picture Association of America film rating system (MPAA).
-His main arguments were that they were too strict on sex and profanity, too lenient on violence, secretive with their guidelines, inconsistent in applying them and not willing to consider the wider context and meaning of the film.
+Ebert was critical of the Motion Picture Association of America film rating system (MPAA), arguing were that they were too strict on sex and profanity, too lenient on violence, secretive with their guidelines, inconsistent in applying them and not willing to consider the wider context of the film.
 He advocated replacing the NC-17 rating with separate ratings for pornographic and nonpornographic adult films.
-He praised This Film is Not Yet Rated, a documentary critiquing the MPAA, adding that their rules are "Kafkaesque."
+He praised This Film Is Not Yet Rated, a documentary critique of the MPAA, noting that their rules are "Kafkaesque."
 He signed off on his review of Almost Famous by asking, "Why did they give an R rating to a movie so perfect for teenagers?"

 Ebert also frequently lamented that cinemas outside major cities are "booked by computer from Hollywood with no regard for local tastes," making high-quality independent and foreign films virtually unavailable to most American moviegoers.

 He wrote that "I've always preferred generic approach to film criticism; I ask myself how good a movie is of its type."
 He gave Halloween four stars: "Seeing it, I was reminded of the favorable review I gave a few years ago to Last House on the Left, another really terrifying thriller.
 Readers wrote to ask how I could possibly support such a movie.
 But I wasn't supporting it so much as describing it: You don't want to be scared?
 Don't see it.
-Credit must be paid to directors who want to really frighten us, to make a good thriller when quite possibly a bad one would have made as much money.
-Hitchcock is acknowledged as a master of suspense; it's hypocrisy to disapprove of other directors in the same genre who want to scare us too."
+Credit must be paid to directors who want to really frighten us, to make a good thriller when quite possibly a bad one would have made as much money."